NunoAntunesRibeiro/NunoAntunesRibeiro.github.io/_portfolio/ConvectiveWeatherOptimization.md

 - A sequencing optimization algorithm that determines the **optimal arrival order and timing of aircraft** given the set of feasible trajectories generated in the previous step

 This integrated framework enables more efficient and safer management of aircraft operations during disruptive weather events.

-## Analytical Framework
-The proposed framework combines three key components:

-1. **Weather Prediction**
-   Convolutional Neural Network (CNN) models generate short-term forecasts of convective weather probability in the terminal airspace.

-2. **Trajectory Generation**
-   A multi-objective A\* search algorithm generates alternative aircraft trajectories that:
-   - minimize exposure to convective weather
-   - remain close to standard procedures when feasible
-   - avoid excessive increases in flight distance

-3. **Traffic Sequencing Optimization**
-   An optimization model determines the optimal sequencing and scheduling of aircraft within the terminal airspace based on the set of feasible trajectories.

-## Expected Impact
-The proposed methods support more resilient terminal airspace operations by:

-- reducing delays during severe weather events
-- minimizing fuel consumption caused by inefficient rerouting
-- improving the safety of aircraft trajectories around convective weather
-- supporting decision-making for future **trajectory-based operations (TBO)** in air traffic management.